winstencoellins/oop-and-intro-to-data-structure/Week2/README.md

 - `jump()`: return String "Jumping"
 - `getStamina()`: return the stamina of the character

 Next step is to create the child class.
-There will be five child class (`Sword, Polearm, Catalyst, Claymore, Bow`), and each class should inherits from the parent class `GenshinChar` and implements an Interface `FightModule`.
+There will be five child classes (`Sword, Polearm, Catalyst, Claymore, Bow`), and each class should inherits from the parent class `GenshinChar` and implements an Interface `FightModule`.
 Each class should also have a Constructor with parameters:
 - `baseAtk`: Attack without any weapon equipped.
 - `oneHitDmg`: Percent damage of oneHitDmg * baseAtk